ursus-americanus/ursus-americanus/README.md

 -----------------------

-#### Are you looking for functional traits for all large-bodied, terrestrial, avian and mammalian herbivores that lived during the last 130,000 years?
+### Are you looking for functional traits for all large-bodied, terrestrial, avian and mammalian herbivores that lived during the last 130,000 years?
 ![HerbiTraits](./Docs/HerbiTraits_Logo.png)

-You should check out the latest stable version of [HerbiTraits](https://github.com/MegaPast2Future/HerbiTraits), a database lead by my former PhD students.
+You should check out the latest stable version of [HerbiTraits](https://github.com/MegaPast2Future/HerbiTraits), a database led by my former PhD students.